olgun/Book-Crossing-dataset/README.md

 Data and questions
 1. Load data into database (or any other data processing system) All sql files are dumped into a local schema that I have configured in my PC.
-It took around one hour to load over million rows in my machine.
+It took around one hour to load over million rows for three tables in my machine (MacBook Pro)
 2. How many users have made exactly 2 ratings?
 Answer: 12502 (noOfUsersWith2Ratings.sql)
 3. Find the mean, median, mode, and range for number of ratings made for book